vfishv/Boost-for-Android/README.md

 *Tested with a development machine running OpenSuse Tumbleweed Linux.*

 ## Prebuilt
-You can just download standard (shared, clang/llvm) prebuilt binaries [here](http://silverglint.com/boost-for-android/)  if you don't need to customize the build, or don't have access to a unix like development machine.
+You can just download standard (shared, clang/llvm) prebuilt binaries [here](http://silverglint.com/boost-for-android/)  if you don't need to customize the build, or don't have access to a unix-like development machine.

 ## Build Yourself
 * Download the [boost source](https://www.boost.org) and extract to a directory of the form *..../major.minor.patch*